jjg/RESTduino/README.md

      curl http://restduino.local/D9/HIGH

-Will set digital pin 9 to HIGH.
+will set digital pin 9 to HIGH.
 If you connect an LED between pin 9 and a ground pin on the board and issue the command above, it should turn on.
 To turn the LED off, issue the same request with a different value:

     curl http://restduino.local/D9/LOW